Akseli Gallen Kallela Biography | Oil Paintings

-Akseli Gallen-Kallela was born Axel Waldemar Gallén in Pori, Finland in a Swedish-speaking family.
-At the age of 11 he was sent to Helsinki to study at a grammar school, because his father opposed his ambition to become a painter.
-After his father's death in 1879, Gallen-Kallela attended drawing classes at the Finnish Art Society and studied privately under Adolf von Becker.
+Akseli Gallen-Kallela was born Axel Waldemar Gallén to a Swedish-speaking family in Finland.
+His father opposed his ambition to become a painter, so only after his father's death in 1879, when Gallen-Kallela was fourteen years old, was he able to attend drawing classes at the Finnish Art Society and studied under Adolf von Becker.

-In 1884 he moved to Paris, to study at the Académie Julian.
-In Paris he became friends with the Finnish painter Albert Edelfelt and the Norwegian painter Adam Dörnberger.
+In 1884 at nineteen years old, he decided to move to Paris, to study at the Académie Julian.
+In Paris, he became friends with the Finnish painter Albert Edelfelt and the Norwegian painter Adam Dörnberger.

-He married Mary Slöör in 1890.
-On their honeymoon to East Karelia, Akseli Gallen-Kallela started collecting material for his depictions of the Kalevala (a 19th-century work of epic poetry compiled by Elias Lönnrot from Karelian and Finnish oral folklore and mythology).
+He married in 1890 and on their honeymoon to East Karelia, Akseli Gallen-Kallela started collecting material for his depictions of the Kalevala (an epic verse compiled by Elias Lönnrot from Karelian and Finnish oral folklore).
 This period is characterized by romantic paintings of the Kalevala, like the Aino triptych, and by several landscape paintings.

-In March 1895, his daughter Impi Marjatta had died from diphtheria.
-This would prove to be a turning point in his work.
-While his works had previously been romantic, after his daughter's death Gallen-Kallela painted more aggressive works like the Defense of the Sampo, Joukahainen's Revenge, Kullervo Cursing and Lemminkäinen's Mother.
+In 1895, his daughter died from diphtheria, this would prove to be a turning point in his work.
+While his works had before been sentimental, after his girl's passing Gallen-Kallela painted more forceful works like the Defense of the Sampo, Joukahainen's Revenge, Kullervo Cursing and Lemminkäinen's Mother.

-In 1909, Gallen-Kallela moved to Nairobi in Kenya with his family, and there he painted over 150 expressionist oil-paintings and bought many east African artifacts.
-But he returned to Finland after a couple of years, because he realized Finland was his main inspiration.
+In 1909, Gallen-Kallela moved his family to Nairobi, Kenya, he painted over 150 Expressionist oil-paintings while there, but they returned to Finland after a couple of years, because he realized Finland was his main inspiration.

-In 1918, Gallen-Kallela and his son Jorma took part in the fighting at the front of the Finnish Civil War.
-When the regent, General Mannerheim, later heard about this, he invited Gallen-Kallela to design the flags, official decorations and uniforms for the newly independent Finland.
+Gallen-Kallela and his son fought at the front as part of the Finnish Whites against the Reds during the Finnish Civil War in 1918.
+When General Mannerheim, later heard about this, he invited Gallen-Kallela to design the flags, official decorations, and uniforms for the newly independent Finland.

-From December 1923 to May 1926, Akseli Gallen-Kallela lived in the United States, where an exhibition of his work toured several cities, and where he visited the Taos art-colony in New Mexico to study indigenous American art.
+Between 1923 to 1926, Akseli Gallen-Kallela lived in the United States, while an exhibition of his paintings toured several cities, as the tour moved west, he visited the Taos art colony in New Mexico to study indigenous American Western art.

-Traveled: France, Germany, England, Italy, Kenya, USA, Denmark
+He Traveled To France, Germany, England, Italy, Kenya, USA, Denmark.